relink2013/blinko-nsfw-blur/README.md

 Automatically blurs notes containing NSFW or other sensitive tags in Blinko, similar to the Memos blur feature.
 Click any blurred note to reveal its content.

-# ⚠️ UNDER AND LIKELY DOESNT WORK ⚠️
+# ⚠️ LIKELY DOESNT WORK YET ⚠️

 ## Features